 However, past a certain point, money and freedom are worthless if we don’t use them to pursue the things that make us happy and create meaning in our lives.

 We have to figure out what we actually want.
-That’s of course a lot harder than to simply focus all of our attention on saving, investing and budgeting our way to an arbitrary number of dollars in our retirement accounts.
+That’s of course a lot harder than simply focusing all of our attention on saving, investing and budgeting our way to an arbitrary number of dollars in our retirement accounts.

 A good financial plan will do one thing: help you achieve your financial goals (FIRE in this case).
 It will help you create wealth which in turn will free up your time.
 What it won’t do is tell you what to do with that time.
 It won’t tell you what dreams to pursue and what will make you happy.
 That’s what life planning is for.